-I have taken a look at similiar tools in the past, but not only for the sake of building something – because I love to blog, I tend to look at aspects like visual content
+I have taken a look at similiar tools in the past, but not only for the sake of building something – because I love to blog, I tend to look at aspects like visual content, publishing better quality content and I even looked at some mockup tools, which also include a few platforms that allow building charts, and diagrams for free.

 In this post, I would like to introduce you to 9 flowchart tools that I’ve saved up in my collection over time, and while I haven’t been able to fully explore all of them – I know they’ve got reasonable size community bases to back their statements up.